miket7f/miket7f.github.io/pages/E Power Management.md

 A zinc/copper cell is usually not rechargeable.
 However, for rechargeable batteries, we connect a higher voltage to the two poles of the battery that pressure the materials to undo the previous reaction.
 ## Level 2 - Battery Selection
 ### Lecture
-#### Battery Types
 Now that we understand the basic functioning of voltaic cells, we can discuss a few different battery types that are suitable for model rocketry.
 We will focus on the three most relevant ones:

 1. Lithium-Ion (Li-Ion)
 2. Lithium-Polymer (Li-Po)
 3. Nickel-Metal Hydride (NiMH)

+Once you've learned about these three types, we'll explore how to select the appropriate battery for your project.
+Following that, we'll delve into other essential properties to consider when choosing a battery, such as capacity, number of cells, C-rating, and battery connector.

-##### Lithium-Ion (Li-ion)
+#### Lithium-Ion (Li-ion)
 Lithium Ion batteries use a liquid electrolyte that facilitates the movement of lithium ions between the anode and the cathode.
 Remember: the electrolyte in our zinc copper cell was the sulfate solution that neutralized the charges on both sides.

 The cathode in the Li-ion is typically lithium cobalt oxide, while the anode is often graphite.
-- Li-ion have a nominal cell voltage of around 3.6V, which is the voltage at which the battery shall be stored
+- Li-ion has a nominal cell voltage of around 3.6V, at which we should store it when not used.
 - A fully charged voltage of 4.2V, above which the battery suffers severe damage.
 - And fully discharged voltage of 2.5-3V below which the battery again suffers permanent damage.

-Li-ion batteries were used for a long time already, and are present in many consumer devices today, such as laptops, mobile phones, and cordless screwdriver.
+Li-ion batteries have been used for a long time and are present in many consumer devices today, such as laptops, mobile phones, and cordless screwdrivers.

-It comes with the advantage of having a very high energy density, which means that it is able to store a lot energy in little volume and at a low weights.
+They come with the advantage of having a very high energy density.
+They can store a lot of energy in little volume and at a low weight.
 The low weight factor makes it a perfect option for model rocketry.
-Further, they are able to output very high currents.
+Further, they can output very high currents.

-On the contrary Li-ion come most of the time in a cylindrical form factor, which may be inconvenient to use in model rockets.
-Further, they are expensive, and can be dangerous.
-They must be handled with care, as short circuit or a too high charging process may lead to them taking fire.
+On the contrary, Li-ion mostly come in a cylindrical form factor, which may be inconvenient to use in model rockets.
+Further, they are expensive and can be dangerous.
+We must handle them carefully, as a short circuit or a too-high current in the charging process may lead to them taking fire.

-##### Lithium Polymer (LiPo)
+#### Lithium Polymer (LiPo)
-Lithium polymer batteries are very similar to the lithium ion batteries.
+Lithium polymer batteries are very similar to lithium-ion batteries.
 However, they use a solid polymer electrolyte instead of a liquid electrolyte.
-The electrons consist of the same materials, lithium cobalt oxide and graphite.
+The electrons consist of the same materials - lithium cobalt oxide and graphite.

 This results in the same nominal, fully charged, and fully discharged voltages of 3.6V, 4.2V, and 3V.
-They also come with the same benefit of having a high energy density, although Li-ion battery's energy density is slightly higher.
-The advantage of the LiPo battery is that it comes in many form factors, which make them convenient to implement in model rockets.
-Further, they are able to output very high currents just like Li-Ion batteries, which is why they are often used in drones or RC cars.
+They also come with the same benefit of having a high energy density, although the Li-ion battery's energy density is slightly higher.
+The advantage of the LiPo battery is that it comes in many form factors, which make it convenient to implement in model rockets.
+Further, they can output very high currents like Li-Ion batteries, which is why they are often used in drones or RC cars.
 The battery also comes with the same disadvantages, as being quite dangerous to use and expensive.

-##### Nickel-Metal Hydride (NiMH)
+#### Nickel-Metal Hydride (NiMH)
-Nickel-Metal Hydride batteries use a potassium hydroxide electrolyte solution, a hydrogen-absorbing alloy for the anode and nickel oxyhydroxide for the cathode.
+Nickel-metal hydride batteries use a potassium hydroxide electrolyte solution, a hydrogen-absorbing alloy for the anode, and nickel oxyhydroxide for the cathode.

 They have:
 - a nominal voltage of: 1.2V
 - a fully charged voltage of: 1.4V
-- a fully discharged voltage of: 1V
+- a fully discharged voltage of 1V

-These batteries come at the advantage of being more robust and less likely to suffer catastrophic failures like LiPo or Li-ion.
-They can tolerate overcharging with greater extent and are slightly less expensive.
+These batteries come with the advantage of being more robust and less likely to suffer catastrophic failures like LiPo or Li-ion.
+They can tolerate overcharging to a greater extent and are slightly less expensive.

 However, they have a lower energy density, meaning they are heavier and bulkier for the same amount of stored energy.
-There current output is mostly not as high as those of the lithium alternatives, but high enough to power the devices that we use in model rockets.
+Their current output is mostly not as high as the current output of the lithium alternatives but high enough to power the devices we use in model rockets.

-In model rocketry they are good to use when robustness and safety are the highest priority.
-For people that haven't yet used batteries often, they are recommendable to be use.
+In model rocketry, they are good to use when robustness and safety are the highest priority.
+They are recommended for users who are less experienced with batteries, providing a safer and more forgiving option.

-##### Type Selection
+#### Type Selection
-All three types of batteries are good to use in model rocketry, as all three of them have a relatively high energy density and good current output.
+All three types of batteries are feasible to use in model rocketry, as they all have a relatively high energy density and sufficient current output.

-Li-Ion are the best regarding energy density but come at the disadvantage of their cylindrical form factor.
-LiPo batteries are a slightly worse in energy density, but are available in all different forms.
-They are the battery type that we have used for all of our flight computers up to this point.
-However, both of them are dangerous to handle.
+Li-Ions are the best regarding energy density but come at the disadvantage of their cylindrical form factor.

+LiPo batteries are slightly worse in energy density but are available in all different forms.
+We used them for all of our flight computers up to this point.
+However, we must handle both Li-Ion and Li-Po batteries carefully.
 We, for example, once forgot to deactivate the charger, which caused the LiPo battery to inflate almost to the point of explosion.
-We were very lucky at that point that no severe damage was caused.
+We were lucky that no severe damage was caused.

-A safer alternative would be the NiMH, which is mor robust, can handle overcharges better, and is even cheaper.
+A safer alternative would be the NiMH, which is more robust, can handle overcharges better, and is even cheaper.
 It comes at the disadvantage of lower, but still good energy density.
-NiMH are recommendable for all that aren't yet experienced with batteries.
+They are highly recommendable for users who are less experienced with batteries, prioritizing safety and reliability in applications such as model rocketry.

 #### Capacity
-A major characteristic of a battery is its energy rating.
-It gives us an information about how much energy can be stored in the battery and is given in Ampere times hours.
+An integral characteristic of a battery is its energy rating, which tells us how much energy it can store.
+This rating is known as capacity and is measured in Ampere-hours (Ah).

 A battery with a rated energy of 1 Ah has enough energy stored to provide 1 A of current for 1 h.
 If we discharge only 0.5A, a battery of only 0.5Ah could also supply our flight computer for one hour.

 $C=I*t$ ...
 Capacity in A*h

 However, we should keep in mind that this is only a theoretical value.
-It gives us the absolute maximum energy that can be stored.
-In reality, for example, we should never discharge more than 80% of the capacity of a Li-Ion, LiPo, or NiMH, as a deep discharge, creates permanent damage that can lead to safety concerns on the lithium types, or to long-term performance drops on all types.
+It gives us the absolute maximum energy that a battery can store.
+In reality, for example, we should never discharge more than 80% of the capacity of a Li-Ion, LiPo, or NiMH, as a deep discharge creates permanent damage.
+Further, it can lead to safety concerns on the lithium types and to long-term performance drops on all types.

 #### Number of Cells
-LiPo and Li-Ion batteries have a nominal cell voltage of 3.7V while NiMH batteries have a nominal voltage of 1.2V.
+LiPo and Li-Ion batteries have a nominal cell voltage of 3.7V, while NiMH batteries have a nominal voltage of 1.2V.

-Most flight computers will need a higher voltage, to be able to control servos and pyro channels effectively.
-The cells we previously described can also be put in parallel and series.
-If we put cells in parallel, their capacities add up, while the voltage remains the same.
-If we put the cells in series, the voltage of the cells adds up, while the capacity remains the same.
+Most flight computers will need a higher voltage to control servos and pyro channels effectively.
+A concept we haven't discussed yet is the arrangement of battery cells in parallel and series.
+If we put cells in parallel, their capacities add up, and the voltage remains the same.
+If we put the cells in series, the voltage of the cells adds up, and the capacity remains the same.

 Batteries often feature multiple cells inside to increase the capacity and voltage.
-How much the voltage of a battery is, is given by the cell number.
+How much the voltage of a battery is is given by the cell number.
-A three-celled LiPo battery, for example, consist of three LiPo cells put in series.
-The whole battery pack has, therefore, a nominal voltage of 11.1V, a fully discharged voltage of 9V, and a fully charged voltage of 12.6V.
+A three-celled LiPo battery, for example, consists of three LiPo cells put in series.
+The battery pack has a nominal voltage of 11.1V, a fully discharged voltage of 9V, and a fully charged voltage of 12.6V.
 By adjusting the number of cells or by changing battery types, we can acquire many different voltage ranges.

 #### C-Rating
-Another important characteristic of the used battery is its C Rating.
-It is the rating of current the battery can be charged or discharged at.
+Another vital characteristic of the used battery is its C Rating.
+It is the rating of the current the battery can be charged or discharged at.
 A rating of 1C would imply that a battery with a rated energy of 1Ah could be charged and discharged with 1A of current.
-The same C rating with a rated energy of 0.5Ah could only be charged and discharged at 0.5A of current.
-In conclusion this means that the charge/discharge current can be calculated through the C rating and the rated energy of the battery, using the following formula:
+The same C rating with a capacity of 0.5Ah could only be charged and discharged at 0.5A of current.
+In conclusion, this means that we can calculate the charge/discharge current through the C rating and the rated energy of the battery by using the following formula:

 $𝐼=𝐶_𝑟∗𝐸_𝑟$